Flame-bladed sword: Flambard, Flammard, and Flammenschwert

 The two-handed flame-bladed sword is referred to by the German Flammenschwert (literally "flame-sword").
-These swords are very similar to two-handed sword or Zweihänder, the only difference being the blade.
-The design of the blade is decorative along with being functional by causing unpleasant vibrations while parrying.
+These swords are very similar to the two-handed sword or Zweihänder, the only difference being the blade.
+The design of the blade is decorative along with being functional by causing unpleasant vibrations when parried.
 Still, the undulating blade is no more effective at cutting than a straight one.
 An advantage over swords with a straight blade is that a waved blade could better distribute the force of impact and thus was less likely to break.
-It could also threaten the opponent in a duel and may have witheld them of grabbing the blade.
+It could also threaten the opponent in a duel and may have discouraged them from grabbing the blade.
 Like other Zweihänders, they were used during the 16th century by the Landsknechts (well-trained and experienced swordsmen) for single-fights, protecting castle/town walls, or sometimes to protect the banner on the battlefield.

 Flamberge

-Flamberge is not a fit term to use for flame-bladed swords because of the many different connotations it has.
-Despite coming from the French "flamber", meaning "flaming", it has been used to refer to swords without the flamed-blade.
+Flamberge ("flaming"), from the French "flamber", is a term with many connotations, including swords without the flamed-blade.

+The term is a frequent name or alias for swords in medieval chansons de geste and romances, where it often just means a large sword.
 Egerton Castle used the term to refer to swords that were a transition from the rapier to the smallsword.
-These swords did not necesarilly have an undulated blade.
+These swords did not necessarily have an undulated blade.
 Castle makes note of this being the case of certain Swiss rapiers, but flamberge quickly became a disdainful term in France to refer to flamboyant swords.
 This comes from the French expression "Mettre flamberge au vent", meaning "To put [the sword] in the wind".
 Here, it is suggested that the wielder of the sword likened it to the mythical sword Durendal, which alternatively was called flamberge.

-The term is a frequent name or alias for swords in medieval chansons de geste and romances.
-Here, it often just meant a large sword.
+Freemason flame-bladed swords

+Freemason lodges have used flame-bladed swords in their ceremonies, and some still at least possess swords.
+There is one in the museum at the Grand Lodge Freemason's Hall in London.
+Freemasonry sources suggest a symbolic connection to the ‘flaming sword’ from the Book of Genesis 3:24.